pliu55/pRSEM_demo/README.md

 - [Bowtie](http://bowtie-bio.sourceforge.net/index.shtml): aligned for ChIP-seq reads, in version 1.0.1

 ## <a name="Input"></a> Input
 All of the following data sets are under the folder __input/__.
-The RNA-seq and ChIP-seq data were derived from ENCODE2 mouse Mel cell line's data sets.
-Although they are derived from a cell line rather than tissue, we named them with keyword 'mmliver' just to be consistent with the examples given in pRSEM's documentation.
+The RNA-seq and ChIP-seq data were derived from [ENCODE2 mouse Mel cell line](https://www.encodeproject.org/biosamples/ENCBS049ENC/).
+Although they are derived from a cell line rather than from tissue, we named them with keyword 'mmliver' just to be consistent with the examples given in pRSEM's documentation.
 - RNA-seq, paired-end reads in FASTQ format, a small subset of [the RNA-seq data on Mel's biological replicate 1](https://www.encodeproject.org/experiments/ENCSR000CWE/)
   - __mmliver_1.fa.gz__: first mate
   - __mmliver_2.fa.gz__: second mate